-Students who would like to take the an EMDR Training will need to submit the following documentation to determine eligibility for registering for an EMDRIA Approved EMDR Training: graduate transcript, practicum or internship hours, curriculum vita, and a letter from their current supervisor which includes the supervisor’s degree information, licensure information and license number.
+Students who would like to take the an EMDR Training will need to submit the following documentation to determine eligibility for registering for an EMDRIA Approved EMDR Training: graduate transcript, practicum or internship hours, and a letter from their current supervisor which includes the supervisor’s degree information, licensure information and license number.

 EMDRIA reserves the right to refuse those individuals who do not meet the required guidelines for consideration.